Study of Capecitabine to Treat Recurrent High Grade Gliomas

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |Malignant Glioma||Drug: Capecitabine||Phase 2|

 |Masking:||None (Open Label)|

 |Official Title:||Pilot Study to Determine Therapeutic Response of Oral Capecitabine (Xeloda) in Recurrent High Grade Gliomas (HGGs) by Establishing the Radiographic Response Rate Using Modified Macdonald Criteria|

 |Study Start Date :||July 2008|

-|Estimated Study Completion Date :||July 2013|
+|Actual Study Completion Date :||May 2013|

 Capecitabine (1,000-1,250 mg/m2) taken by mouth twice daily for 14 out of 21 consecutive days until progression or unacceptable toxicity.